KatieWoe/bbcourts/PAGE_TESTING.md

 - **Link Destinations:**
     * landing page: users can select the 'home' or similar button to go back to the landing page
-    * court: users can go to one of the favourited courts by clicking the card image in the favourites list
+    * court details page: users can go to one of the favourited courts by clicking the card image in the favourites list
     * search bar: users can access the search bar at the top of the page to use the regular court search functionality